Hernia Surgery – Groin, Umbilicus, Hiatus Hernia

 Common Recovery Experiences

-• Swelling or bruising
+• Mild soreness or bruising

-• Relief from prior pain or pressure
+• Noticeable relief from prior pain and pressure

 Conclusion